-Lisa Treu: Taxes and HOAs, homeowners association fees, are the two things that often are the tipping point for a buyer.
+Taxes and homeowners association fees, are the two things that often are the tipping point for a buyer.
 The challenges with HOAs, the fees are the fees.
 Taxes are not that easy, because if someone has lived in that home for 10 years versus maybe an investment property that doesn't have a homestead exemption, people will think, "Oh, that's cheaper."
-And then the reality comes that it gets looked at again because you lose that homestead cap.
-And so it's important to have a real estate company that understands at least the right questions for you to be asking and looking at.
-And we look at the assessed value and the market value of the home they're considering, because that tells a story of what we can expect next year, after they purchased the home, on what their expenses are going to be.
+Then the reality comes that it gets looked at again because you lose that homestead cap. ou should look at the assessed value and the market value of the home you are considering, because that tells a story of what we can expect next year, after they purchased the home, on what their expenses are going to be.

 What is Market Value and How is it Different to Property Value?

-Dorothy Jacks: No. So what we call market value, which is the name given to it by the State of Florida, is actually a value set by our office based on sales and data about a comparable property to yours.
+What we call market value, which is the name given to it by the State of Florida, is actually a value set by the Property Appraiser's office based on sales and data about a comparable property to yours.
 We do not value your property based on what you paid for it.
-I mean, we couldn't do that, obviously.
-Year over year, that's going to change.
-But how we are instructed to do it is to look at the comparable properties to yours, just like they do in a private appraisal.
-All of us have had that done when we buy a property.
+How we are instructed to do it is to look at the comparable properties, just like they do in a private appraisal.
 You're looking at comparable properties, but we're doing it in mass.
 So where you might live in a neighborhood of 200 homes, last year maybe 10 of those homes sold.
 What did those homes sell for and what does that tell us about the neighborhood?
 Is the property appreciating, is it depreciating, or is it staying about the same?
 And that's how we are setting your property value each year.
-And that market number, which is on this notice, is going to change probably every year.
+The market number, which is on this notice, is going to change probably every year.
 We adjust it based on sales, especially now with the market moving the way it is and has been for some time.
-We're adjusting that market value each year.
-But the market value is just the starting point.
+We're adjusting the market value each year.
+The market value is just the starting point.
 It's set, and then from that, we are going to reduce it, if you're homesteaded, by your homestead, but also by any cap savings that you have from your homestead.

 Is There a Way to Dispute the Assessed Value?

-Dorothy Jacks: This absolutely is the time to do that.
-That's very important.
-The notice states that you have 25 days from the mailing of this notice, which was yesterday, to file a petition with what's called the Value Adjustment Board.
-The Value Adjustment Board is a completely separate entity from my office.
+The notice states that you have 25 days from the mailing of this notice, to file a petition with what's called the Value Adjustment Board.
+The Value Adjustment Board is a completely separate entity from the Property Assessor's office.
 It is overseen by County commissioners, school board members, and some members at large.

-They hire a set of what's called special magistrates, who are fee appraisers.
-They're private appraisers trained in this field.
-And those gentlemen and ladies act as mediators, if you will, of that conversation that we have.
+They hire a set of what are called special magistrates, who are fee appraisers.
+They're private appraisers trained in this field and they actact as mediators.
 Our office presents how we came to your value, and you as a homeowner or as a business owner, certainly of any property, present why you feel that the value isn't correct.
 Do you have additional information regarding sales?
 Maybe you have information about something's happened to the property, maybe something's changed in its zoning, or what you're allowed to do with it.
 All those things can affect value.
 And that magistrate who is, again, independent from us, will make a decision, and that decision is binding on us.
 We simply accept the decision and move forward from there.

-And we will adjust for that year, while they're doing those repairs to that property.
-Fire.
-Same thing.
-All kinds of situations that might have occurred.
+If you have had a floor or fire, it is important to share that information with them so that they can adjust for that year.
 Maybe something happened in the neighborhood.
 Maybe the streets had been torn up that year so nobody could get into the community.
 Or if they did, they certainly didn't want to move there and buy a home.
 All those things can affect value.
-And if you can call us and give us that detailed information, sometimes we can adjust without even you having to go to a hearing.
-Our job is not to defend to the death our value.
-Our job is to make sure the value is correct.
-We're not interested in generating tons more tax dollars for anybody.
-Our job is to make sure that your value is correct.
+And if you can call the property assessor and give them that detailed information, sometimes we can adjust without even you having to go to a hearing.
+Their job is to make sure the value is correct.

-And you can, on the very far right of the form, it gives you the date, time and place of public hearings, that you can go to each of these taxing authorities and say, "Hey, we think the amount you've raised us this year is too much and we think you should adjust your rate, lower your rate," which they can do at that point.
+As far as the milage rate, that is not controlled by the property assessor.
+You do have say about that too.
+You can attend hearings which are on your propsed tax bill.
+You can go to each of these taxing authorities and say, "Hey, we think the amount you've raised us this year is too much and we think you should adjust your rate, lower your rate," which they can do at that point.
 I mean, this is the idea.
 That's what you elect a city commission or an oversight body for, is to listen to your concerns about if the tax rate is going up too much.
 And you should go.
 People should go.
 There aren't a lot of people at these meetings.
 Some people think, "Well I'm going to go to a public meeting and there's going to be a hundred people, and I'm going..."
 No. These tax hearings are often quite low attendance.
 And I always say go on down there and see how your government is functioning.
 It's important.
 I mean, this is money.
 This is coming out of your pocket.